Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Sign #8: You Don’t Forgive Yourself

 You laid awake last night, remembering the silly thing you said to the cashier.
 You thought it was a joke, but she didn’t laugh.
-Now you’re worried about looking stupid.
+Now you’re worried about looking foolish.

 You forgot to pay the bills again, and the water was shut off for a few hours.
 You had to pay a late fee to get it turned on.

-It’s normal to feel embarrassed or stupid from time to time.
-But if you’re always replaying all the ways you messed up, you might struggle with self-forgiveness.
+It’s normal to feel embarrassed or foolish from time to time.
+But if you’re constantly replaying all the ways you messed up, you might struggle with self-forgiveness.

-Forgiveness must be a natural part when you’re in a relationship with someone you love(including yourself).
+Forgiveness must be natural in a relationship with someone you love(including yourself).

 Forgiveness is like a river between you, allowing love and compassion to flow freely.
-But if you don’t love yourself enough, you might block love and compassion flow.
+But you might block the love and compassion flow if you don't love yourself enough.

 The first step is to be open to forgiving yourself for any mistakes you make.
-When you are open to self-forgiveness, it is easier to make progress.
+When you are open to self-forgiveness, progress is easier.

 Reach out for help from a friend, clergyperson, or therapist to help you process your feelings.